genomicepidemiology/Boilerplate_Releases/README.md

 ## Required files for executing releases:

-version.py - To maintain the sematic version of the application in python format.
+**version.py** - To maintain the sematic version of the application in python format.
-Dockerfile - This file contains source path of the code that is build as dockerimage. meta.yaml - This file contains the source code details of kma project which will be used to build in anaconda distribution. conda_build_yaml_file - This file includes the channels and dependencies required for the project. version.yaml - Workflow file that triggers the events, builds and helps to push the latest changes into dockerhub and anaconda distribution.
+**Dockerfile** - This file contains source path of the code that is build as dockerimage.
+**meta.yaml** - This file contains the source code details of kma project which will be used to build in anaconda distribution.
+**version.yaml** - Workflow file that triggers the events, builds and helps to push the latest changes into dockerhub and anaconda distribution.

 ## Docker